 - A. SSASs should comply with the provisions of MSC.147 (77) on performance standards for ship security alert systems.
 The transmission of a security alert should not be included with any other routine reporting that the ship may conduct.
 The activation of a security alert should only require a single action to exclude the opening of protective covers.
-There must be at least two activation points: one must be located on the navigation bridge, and at least one other in an area where it would normally be immediately accessible, e.g., engine room control, master's stateroom, crew lounge, etc. The activation points must not be capable of deactivating the alarm once it has been initiated and it must be protected against inadvertent operation.
-Seals, lids or covers that must be broken to activate the alarm may not be used for the activation point since a broken seal would indicate that the alarm has been tripped.
-Spring loaded covers or similar devices that provide no indication of the status of the alarm are acceptable.
-Activation of the SSAS should not cause any alarm or indication to be raised on the ship. - B. If the SSAS uses the ship's main source of electrical power, a suitable backup service should be provided to sufficiently and properly power the SSAS for at least 24 hours.
+There must be at least two activation points: one must be located on the navigation bridge and at least one other in an area where it would normally be immediately accessible (e.g., engine room control, master's stateroom, crew lounge, etc).
+The activation points must not be capable of deactivating the alarm once it has been initiated and it must be protected against inadvertent operation.
+Seals, lids or covers that must be broken, or buttons that remain depressed upon activation of the alarm, may not be used since a broken seal or depressed button would indicate that the alarm has been tripped.
+Spring loaded buttons, covers, or similar devices that provide no indication of the status of the alarm are acceptable.
+Activation of the SSAS should not cause any alarm or indication to be raised on the ship or near the activation point. - B. If the SSAS uses the ship's main source of electrical power, a suitable backup service should be provided to sufficiently and properly power the SSAS for at least 24 hours.
 This backup service may be an existing alternate source or dedicated battery backup.
-For these systems, an Uninterruptible Power Supply (UPS) or similar device powered from the ship's main power may be used for an alternate source of power. - C. The SSAS may be a component of existing radio installations, but it may not interfere with the normal function of that equipment.
+For these systems, an Uninterruptible Power Supply (UPS) or similar device powered from the ship's main power may be used for an alternate source of power. - C. The SSAS may be a component of existing radio installations but it may not interfere with the normal function of that equipment.
 If the SSAS uses any new radio transmission equipment or modifies existing radio transmission equipment (except for software modifications that do not affect transmission characteristics), then the Federal Communications Commission (FCC) must certify the equipment.
-Any new electronic equipment must be certified by the manufacturer to comply with the relevant sections of IEC 609451 that are identified as being required for all equipment categories.
+Any new electronic